 What did Arity learn?
 Highlights from our Fall conference attendance

-How has shared mobility changed transportation in the last five years?
+How has sharing economy changed transportation in the last five years?
 How do emerging mobility forms continue to change transportation?

-- Lauren Haynes: When the last Census was collected in 2010, “shared mobility” was barely a phrase.
+- Lauren Haynes: When the last Census was collected in 2010, “sharing economy” was barely a phrase.
 For example, Lyft wasn’t founded until June of 2012!
 While it is true that cities are always thinking about how people move and how transportation fits into peoples’ lives, I think we can agree that the transportation ecosystem has changed faster than traditional tools for measuring demographics and travel patterns can quantify.
-There are a ton of questions about whether or not these changes, including ‘shared mobility,’ have increased traffic congestion and how it has actually impacted drivers.
+There are a ton of questions about whether or not these changes, including ‘sharing economy,’ have increased traffic congestion and how it has actually impacted drivers.
 We do know that it has given riders more flexibility, but cities really don’t know how that has impacted public transit ridership.
 Overall, I think that our challenge in addressing these questions is that we don’t have a standardized way to measure success from city to city.
 As for emerging mobility, we have often seen a conflict between the mindset and pace of startups with that of governments and cities.
-This has led to shared mobility providers asking for forgiveness after instead of permission before launching, which has created a foundation of tension rather than cooperation between the two sides.
+This has led to sharing economy providers asking for forgiveness after instead of permission before launching, which has created a foundation of tension rather than cooperation between the two sides.

-What do you see as the pros and cons of shared mobility?
+What do you see as the pros and cons of sharing economy?

 - Lauren: Comparing shared rides or ride-hailing to taxis, you could theoretically argue that shared rides are more equitable because services will move to areas based on demand, theoretically those that are underserved by taxis.
 These providers have the capability to close the very important ‘last mile,’ as a shared ride can easily get people from the end of transit to their homes or final destinations.
-Looking at the other side of the coin, there is a range of regulatory and data sharing issues when it comes to shared mobility.
+Looking at the other side of the coin, there is a range of regulatory and data sharing issues when it comes to sharing economy.
 Traditionally city and government regulations are driven by the question, “how do we ensure that every citizen has equitable access?”
-But this understandably doesn’t align with the interests of shared mobility companies to protect their proprietary data.
+But this understandably doesn’t align with the interests of sharing economy companies to protect their proprietary data.
 It has created an interesting tension between the proprietary data that is powering mobility services, and data sharing that ensures equitable and fair transportation for everyone.
-The big challenge for new shared mobility providers is, ‘how do we provide cities with a view of the data so they can regulate in a fair and equitable way?’
-If we’re not properly sharing data, then it prevents shared mobility from providing an equitable last mile solution.
+The big challenge for new sharing economy providers is, ‘how do we provide cities with a view of the data so they can regulate in a fair and equitable way?’
+If we’re not properly sharing data, then it prevents sharing economy from providing an equitable last mile solution.

-- Ryan: It’s apparent to all of us that shared mobility offers consumers much more flexibility than traditional transportation options.
+- Ryan: It’s apparent to all of us that sharing economy offers consumers much more flexibility than traditional transportation options.
 This includes new choices for both sides of the marketplace.
 For the person who needs to get from point A to B, they have more options to get where they need to as well as how they spend their money on transportation.
 Consumers no longer must buy a car, they now have multiple mobility options at their fingertips.
 It has also created additional earning opportunities for those on the seller side, like Uber drivers or P2P (peer to peer) car hosts.
-The cons of shared mobility include hard-to-analyze network cause and effects – what are the effects on equity, congestion, transportation, and economics on the whole?
+The cons of sharing economy include hard-to-analyze network cause and effects – what are the effects on equity, congestion, transportation, and economics on the whole?
 As with many technological advancements in their fledgling years, several questions remain about how to set up a business model that is simultaneously convenient for customers, sustainable for profits, and accepted by regulators.
-In order to survive, shared mobility providers need to move in that order, even if it means cities get what they won’t last.
+In order to survive, sharing economy providers need to move in that order, even if it means cities get what they won’t last.

-What does shared mobility mean for equity?
+What does sharing economy mean for equity?
 What does equitable transportation mean to you?

 - Ryan: Personally, I define equity as the promise of mobility on demand as the availability of reliable service options where and when you need it, that is offered at the right price.
 If you break that down, there are different challenges for each side.
 The motivations behind where, when, and for how much are very different for those who seek transportation and those who provide it.
 When we can find a balance that satisfies both sides questions about where they serve, when they operate, and how much they’re charging, then that is equitable transportation construct.
 Fulfilling the needs of underserved communities is important to providers, but they need the latitude to recoup profit where they earn less in those less advantaged areas.
 In my view, cities need to focus on the gives as well as the gets.

-What’s one thing that would help shared mobility companies and cities work together?
+What’s one thing that would help sharing economy companies and cities work together?

-- Lauren: We need to find out how to share data in a way that is fair to shared mobility companies while meeting each cities’ requirements and questions.
-Over the last few months, there have been news reports with extreme headlines like “shared mobility is killing people” one day and then “shared mobility is going to save the world and give everyone jobs” the next.
+- Lauren: We need to find out how to share data in a way that is fair to sharing economy companies while meeting each cities’ requirements and questions.
+Over the last few months, there have been news reports with extreme headlines like “sharing economy is killing people” one day and then “sharing economy is going to save the world and give everyone jobs” the next.
 There is definitely tension in the relationship right now, and we need to move it from contention to cooperation.
 This will enable us to answer questions and create services that are equitable while also delivering on their promises to consumers.
 But the problem is that everyone is holding their data so close to their chest so that we cannot get a full and accurate reading of the situation.

 - Ryan: Finding a level of trust between both sides is the prerequisite for productive collaboration and we see the expression of trust, or lack thereof, in how they all share their data.
 Because we don’t have a standardized, objective way to share data, we can’t properly evaluate the transportation landscape.
-As a result, there are conflicting reports about the effects of shared mobility – how it does or does not affect congestion, or it is or is not performing to expectations.
+As a result, there are conflicting reports about the effects of sharing economy – how it does or does not affect congestion, or it is or is not performing to expectations.
 All of that is born from a lack of trust.
-Another unique dynamic for shared mobility companies is the trust of their customers and how their personal data is being shared.
-I believe that shared mobility companies value the perceptions of their own users over fostering relationships with cities, so they can maintain their proprietary data.
+Another unique dynamic for sharing economy companies is the trust of their customers and how their personal data is being shared.
+I believe that sharing economy companies value the perceptions of their own users over fostering relationships with cities, so they can maintain their proprietary data.
 That data is invaluable, it’s their competitive edge.
-What would really make an impact is if shared mobility companies and cities could work together better to create a standard non-biased way to establish metrics that answer cities’ questions and maintain confidentiality.
+What would really make an impact is if sharing economy companies and cities could work together better to create a standard non-biased way to establish metrics that answer cities’ questions and maintain confidentiality.
 That would go a long way to creating trust between both sides,